 AI:Stage TU Graz

 Dates: The program starts on May 13, 2025, at 9:00 AM and ends at approximately 5:45 PM.
-Throughout the day, attendees can enjoy a relaxed exchange over drinks and snacks, courtesy of the Austrian Federal Ministry.
+Throughout the day, attendees can enjoy a relaxed exchange over drinks and snacks, courtesy of the Austrian Federal Ministry for Women, Science and Research.

 Location: Ground floor of the BMT building, Stremayrgasse 16, 8010 Graz.